turissinitechnologies/rotoscope/README.md

 ```

 ## Description
-Rotoscope is a super lightweight library designed to organize and compose animations in a fast and powerful way.
+Rotoscope is a super lightweight timeline-based animation library designed specifically for parallax animations.
 Rotoscope is 100% dependency free and is compatible with existing javascript animation frameworks like Greensock.

-Rotoscope is different from other animation libraries because it focuses on a two-part render cycle: Updating and then Drawing.
+To make parallax drawing as performant as possible, rotoscope implements a two part render cycle: Updating and then Drawing.
-Separating the render cycle into update and draw steps allows animations to scale in complexity without seeing performance problems.
+Separating the render cycle into updating and drawing allows your animations to becomes very complex without taking a performance hit.
+Your users will love the results!

-Rotoscope also emphasis functional interfaces and a unique tree data structure for organizing timelines.
+Rotoscope is also based on timelines, which allow you to treat complex animations as a single unit.
+This will change the way you think about animation and also promote animations that are DRY, testable and really, really fun to show off.

 If you are building complex animations or parallax effects, rotoscope will becomes an indispensible tool.

 ## API

-`Clips` provide the interface for rotoscope to interact with the outside world.
+`Clip API` or `Clips` define how your parallax animations should render on the page.
-`Clips` are simply update functions that return draw functions.
-Clips take a `time` value between 0 and 1 as an argument;
+`Clips` are pure functions that take time as an argument.
+When `Clips` are called, they should calculate what the frame at `time` should look like.
+The `Clip` should then return a function that will draw at a later time.
+Clips have one argument, `time`, which is a number between 0 and 1.
+You can think of `time` as a percentage.

 Creating a clip: